UK Sailing Clubs close down for duration of the Government restrictions

 And not just championships and open meetings.

-Sailing clubs all over the country are now closed or closing as the latest UK Government restrictions, require all non-essential activities to stop at least for the next three weeks.
+Sailing clubs all over the country are now closed or closing, as the latest UK Government restrictions require all non-essential activities to stop . . . at least for the next three weeks.

 Earlier I featured a selection of major UK sailing clubs and the actions they had taken when COVID-19 epidemic first started.
 This showed a general close down of organised sailing activity and Bar and Cafe facilities.